 All development must comply with the built-upon area limits of either the Low Density or High Density Option as described below.
-When calculating the built-upon area, total project area shall include total contiguous acreage of the adjacent or adjoining tract(s) on which the project is to be developed.
-Note: For the purposes of the watershed ordinance, the terms Low and High Density describe a site's built-upon area (i.e. land coverage); they do not describe units per acre.
+When calculating the built-upon area, total project area shall include total acreage in the tract on which the project is to be developed.

-- A. Low Density Option: Development shall not exceed a built-upon area of 24 percent on a project by project basis. - B. High Density Option: Development shall not exceed a built-upon area of 50 percent on a project-by-project basis.
-Note: Control structures must be used to treat storm water as explained in Section 17.7.3. - C. Reserve Built-Upon Area: Development or redevelopment of a Detached House, Attached House, or Townhome approved after (effective date of ordinance revision) shall reserve, at minimum, 1% of the lot area but not less than 150 sq. ft. impervious area per lot to allow for addition of future impervious areas by homeowner/occupant.
-Such reserve built-upon area shall be treated as part of the built-upon area for the purposes of calculating the 24 percent and 50 percent maximum BUA set forth in A. and B. of this Section 17.1.1.2.
+- A. Low Density Option: Development shall not exceed a built-upon area of 24 percent on a project by project basis. - B. High Density Option: Development shall not exceed a built-upon area of 50 percent on a project-by-project basis and control structures must be used to treat storm water as explained in Section 17.7.3. - C. Reserve Built-Upon Area: Residential development approved after (effective date of ordinance revision) shall reserve, at minimum, 1% of the lot area but not less than 150 sq. ft. impervious area per lot to allow for addition of future impervious areas by homeowner/occupant.